 You can expect to be met by clean switch-backs and stairs broken up by stretches of flat terrain.
-Due to being on the windward side of the Hawaiian islands, the weather tends to be slightly wetter and therefore can make the trail quite muddy.
+Because it’s on the windward side of the Hawaiian islands, the weather tends to be wetter and so the the trail be quite muddy.

-But most of the paths will be dirt and stone, making them suitable for runners and walkers.
+But most of the paths are made dirt and stone, making them suitable for runners and walkers.

 What To Expect on Waihee Ridge Trail

-Waihee translates to ‘slippery water’ from Hawaiian, and this is an incredibly apt description of the trail.
-Over 400 inches of rain falls each year over the area, making it a rather muddy excursion.
+Waihee translates to “slippery water” from the Hawaiian, and this is an apt description of the trail.
+Over 400 inches of rain falls each year over the area, making it a muddy excursion.